Infomaniak/swift-dependency-injection/README.md

 Minimalist dependency injection mechanism.

 ## Abstract
-Register factories thanks to the `Fatory` type into the resolver.
+Register factories thanks to the `Factory` type into the resolver.
 Use the property wrapper `@InjectService` to resolve a shared instance.

 Can be used from the mainthread only, will throw otherwise